-Spectral gaps play important roles in the study of the relaxation time of the continuous time Markov processes.
-Consider the continuous time Markov chain $X=\{X_t\}_{t\geq 0}$ with finite state space $S$ and transition rate $q_{x,y}\geq 0$ for $x,y\in S$, $x\neq y$.
-We assume that the continuous time Markov chain is irreducible.
-Then the generator $\mathcal{L}$ of this continuous time Markov chain is given by
+Spectral gaps play an important role in studying the relaxation time of continuous-time Markov processes.
+Consider a finite state space $S$ and a continuous-time Markov process $\{X_t\}_{t\geq 0}$ on $S$ with transition rates $q_{x,y}$ for $x,y \in S$.
+The generator $\mathcal{L}$ of this process is given by